 Francesca launched her first blog, The Money Fox, in 2016 to share what she had learned from struggling to make ends meet as a single mom.
 This British blogger dug herself out of debt, found ways to bring in extra income, and was named “Best Money Influencer” by UKMoneyBloggers.com.

 Francesca shares budgeting tips and lots of resources to help with budgeting, debt repayment strategies, and ways to make more money.
 For example, one of her posts offered advice on how to become a mystery shopper.
-She has since rebranded her site as The Money Fox.

 Follow on Twitter @themoneyfox